DevCANS/Java-A-to-Z-Resources/02-Environmental-Setup/Environmental-Setup.md

   * Now click 'Browse' and then select the directory `C:\Program Files\java\jdk\bin'`
 * For Windows 7
   * Right-click on 'My Computer' and select 'Properties'.
+  * In the menu present at the left of the window click on 'Advanced system settings'
   * Click the 'Environment variables' button under the 'Advanced' tab.
   * Now, alter the 'Path' variable so that it also contains the path to the Java executable.
 Example, if the path is currently set to `C:\WINDOWS\SYSTEM32`, then change your path to read `C:\WINDOWS\SYSTEM32;C:\Program Files\java\jdk\bin`.